 - the strengths and limitations of the data and how it compares with related data

 - how the output was created

 Mid-year population estimates relate to the usually resident population.
 They account for long-term international migrants but not for short-term.
-This approach is consistent with the standard UN definition for population estimates which is based upon the concept of usual residence and includes people who reside, or intend to reside, in the country for at least twelve months, whatever their nationality.
+This approach is consistent with the standard UN definition for population estimates, which is based upon the concept of usual residence and includes people who reside, or intend to reside, in the country for at least 12 months, whatever their nationality.

-Mid-year population estimates are compiled to provide information about the size of the population, and how it changes over time.
+Mid-year population estimates are compiled to provide information about the size of the population and how it changes over time.
 This information is used for planning services, managing the economy and in the calculation of rates where a population denominator is required, such as social and economic indicators.
-You can find out more about uses and users in the Quality and Methodology Information (QMI).

-Net international migration estimates quoted in this report include net flows of asylum seekers where applicable.
+Net international migration estimates quoted in this report include net flows of asylum seekers and refugees where applicable.
 Other changes include moves of armed forces personnel at home and overseas.

-- England and Wales Methods Guide for mid-2015 Population Estimates
+- England and Wales Methodology Guide for mid-2016 UK Population Estimates (England and Wales)

 - Northern Ireland Methodology Report